automerge/automerge.github.io/README.md

 Here's the folder structure:

 * `content` — html and markdown files for every page, plus a few lightweight assets; see [pages](#pages)
-* `demo` — source files for the interactive demo on the home page.
+* `demo` — source files for the interactive demo on the home page
 * `fonts` — uncompressed source files for fonts used on the site; see [fonts](#fonts)
 * `public` — automatically generated when building the site
 * `system` — the build system source code; see [system](#system)
 * `template` — html files that define different types of page on the site; see [templates](#templates)
+* `Redirects.txt` — Cool URIs don't change; see [redirects](#redirects)

 This site is powered by our own custom build system, which we can adapt and extend as our needs change.

 The build system takes HTML and Markdown files in the `content` folder, parses and transforms them with rules defined in `system`, combines the result with various templates in `template`, and finally saves the fully-assembled page to `public`.

 In short, the `content` folder should feel like an FTP server.
 You put stuff in there, and it shows up on the website.
 The file path becomes the URL.
 There's more, of course — macros and templates and other behaviour that we'll get to in a second.
 But all that fanciness is *opt-in*.
-If you stick to plain HTML and simple assets, `/content` acts just like FTP.
+If you stick to plain HTML and simple assets, `/content` feels just like FTP.

 <br><br>